noahschoem/pandoc_resume/markdown/resume.md

 November 2021 to Present
 :  **Senior Associate, Data Engineer**, Capital One Financial

-Maintained and supported OfferExperimentation, an Airflow, EMR \& PySpark-based multithreaded distributed big data experimentation application via feature development and Run the Engine to enable SFMC-driven marketing
+Maintained and supported OfferExperimentation, an Airflow, EMR \& PySpark-based multi-threaded distributed big data experimentatiohttps://www.linkedin.com/in/shelbyheinecke/n application via feature development and Run the Engine to enable SFMC-driven marketing

 * Oversaw and guided on EMR to Glue migration to support Enterprise Serverless Initiative